omochikaeri15/battle-cats-complete/README.md

 ### 5. Decrypt
 1. Open **Battle Cats Complete**.
+2. Navigate to the "Import Data" window
 2. Click "Select Game Folder".
 3. Choose the folder where you saved the files.
-The tool will automatically decrypt and extract everything to the `/game` folder.
+The tool will automatically decrypt, extract, and sort everything into a file structure inside the `/game` folder.

+*This process will have to be repeated every time the game updates to obtain new content.*

 ## Disclaimer
 This project is for educational purposes only.
 Assets are copyright PONOS Corp.
 Please support the official release.